sasmaq/incrmit/README.md

 go build -o incrmit .
 ```

-Or use the `Makefile`, which stamps the binary with the version (from the baked-in version):
+Or use the `Makefile`, which stamps the binary with the version via `-ldflags`
+(recommended over a plain `go build` when producing release binaries):

 ```bash
 make build